-- (1) Shared Parking: Washoe County and TRPA may approve shared parking facilities for two or more uses provided that applicants execute and record reciprocal agreements for shared parking and can make the following findings: (a) the uses have different peak periods, (b) the parking demand will not overlap, and (c) the parking facility is of adeguate size to meet demand. - (2) Parking Reduction for Transit: Parking requirements for uses other than single family dwellings may be reduced 20 percent if a traffic analysis indicates public transit service exists within 300 feet of the property and is a viable substitute for parking.
-For each space reduced, the project shall be required to contribute an in-lieu fee as established by Washoe County or the fee required by the transit provider to the transit agency providing the service. - (3) Off-site parking shall not be considered in determining the adequacy of parking facilities except as follows: - (a) Temporary Uses: Off-site parking may be permitted for a temporary use on the basis of an approved parking analysis.
+- (1) Shared Parking: Washoe County and TRPA may approve shared parking facilities for two or more uses provided that applicants execute and record reciprocal agreements for shared parking and can make the following findings: (a) the uses have different peak periods, (b) the parking demand will not overlap, and (c) the parking facility is of adequate size to meet demand. - (2) Parking Reduction for Transit: Parking requirements for uses other than single family dwellings may be reduced 20 percent if a traffic analysis indicates public transit service exists within 300 feet of the property and is a viable substitute for parking.
+For each space reduced, the project shall be required to contribute \$300 per year or the fee required by the transit provider to the transit agency providing the service. - (3) Off-site parking shall not be considered in determining the adequacy of parking facilities except as follows: - (a) Temporary Uses: Off-site parking may be permitted for a temporary use on the basis of an approved parking analysis. - (b) Deed Restrictions: Based upon an approved parking analysis, off-site parking may be allowed provided an appropriate deed restriction is recorded which documents the relationship of the two parcels. - (c) Assessment Districts: Off-site parking provided pursuant to an assessment district and a related parking analysis may be approved. - (d) Locations: Off-site location may be approved if TRPA and Washoe County finds that it will not violate other applicable standards.
+Such parking shall be located within 300 feet of the facility it serves or shall be directly connected by transit during the hours of operation.

-- (b) Deed Restrictions: Based upon an approved parking analysis, off-site parking may be allowed provided an appropriate deed restriction is recorded which documents the relationship of the two parcels. - (c) Assessment Districts: Off-site parking provided pursuant to an assessment district and a related parking analysis may be approved. - (d) Locations: Off-site location may be approved if TRPA and Washoe County finds that it will not violate other applicable standards.
-Such parking shall be located within 300 feet of the facility it serves or shall be directly connected by transit during the hours of operation. - (4) Required Parking Spaces: In lieu of the Parking Demand table, and applicant may submit for Washoe County and TRPA approval a technically adequate parking analysis.
-A parking analysis from a different location that was deemed technically adequate is acceptable if the location of the previously-approved parking study possesses similar key characteristics that would influence parking rates such as proximity to transit of equal quality, type of use, expected resident income levels, etc. The parking analysis shall include: - (a) A parking demand estimate. - (b) Propose alternatives to the parking standards. - (c) Methods of ensuring compliance. - (d) Additional information that may be required. - D. Special Parking Provisions: - (1) Motorcycle and Bicycle Spaces: For every four (4) motorcycle or six (6) bicycle parking spaces provided, a credit of one (1) parking space shall be given toward the requirement of this article, provided, however, that the credit for each shall not exceed one-fortieth (1/40) of the total number of automobile spaces required.
+- (4) Required Parking Spaces: In lieu of the Parking Demand table, and applicant may submit for TRPA approval a technically adequate parking analysis.
+It shall include: - (a) A parking demand estimate. - (b) Propose alternatives to the parking standards. - (c) Methods of ensuring compliance. - (d) Additional information that may be required.

+D. Special Parking Provisions:

+- (1) Motorcycle and Bicycle Spaces: For every four (4) motorcycle or six (6) bicycle parking spaces provided, a credit of one (1) parking space shall be given toward the requirement of this article, provided, however, that the credit for each shall not exceed one-fortieth (1/40) of the total number of automobile spaces required.
 If determined necessary by the County or TRPA, bollards shall be installed to separate and protect motorcycle and bicycle spaces from automobile circulation.
 The minimum dimension for motorcycle and bicycle spaces shall be as set forth in the following subsections: - (a) Motorcycle spaces shall be a minimum of seven (7) feet in length and three (3) feet four (4) inches in width as illustrated in Figure 4.1.